aea-JR/psa-scr-qst-tst/readme.md

 ```shell
 npm link psa-scr-qst-tst
 ```
-- If you have a prevoius version installed, remove or outcomment the imported styles from `index.scss` and `scrivitoExtensions.scss`.
+- If you have a previous version installed, remove or outcomment the imported styles from `index.scss` and `scrivitoExtensions.scss`.
 - follow [importing and initializing](#importing-and-initializing) instructions.
 - Add the following snippet to your vite.config: